cestella/cestella.github.io/_posts/2018-01-22-ethereum-blockchain-analysis.markdown

 I'll just pause to let that sink in.
 It is undeniable that this little (slightly) esoteric corner distributed computing is fully riding the hype train right now.
-It's no doubt that the runup in price by the core cryptocurrencies combined with pointed criticism from mainline economists and finance specialists are driving interest in the technology.
+It's no doubt that the runup in price by the core cryptocurrencies combined with pointed skepticism from mainline economists and financial analysts are driving interest in the technology.
 It's the perfect mixture of nerdiness, drama and money to pique the interests of even the most bloodless in the tech industry.